Bojan9/CSS-Designs/README.md

-# CSS-Designs
+# JavaScript & CSS Projects

-List of Designs made with HTML, CSS (SaSS / Tailwind CSS / Bootstrap) and JavaScript
+List of Projects and Designs made with HTML, CSS (SaSS / Tailwind CSS / Bootstrap) and JavaScript

 ## 01 Sign In / Sign Up Design